Customer: Watercare Services Ltd Contract type: Design and Construct Location: Glen Eden, Auckland, New Zealand |

 |

-- Construction of a 2,000 m3 storage tank under an existing carpark and playing fields in Harold Moody Reserve
+The centrepiece of the project was the design and construction of a 2 million litre storage tank under an existing carpark and playing fields in Harold Moody Reserve.

 Another challenge was protecting and maintaining the integrity of the live 910 mm North Harbour Water Main which runs directly alongside the new tank.